 The water is cold and the waves quite strong, so it’s a beach for photos and sunbathing, but not for swimming.
 There are no lifeguards.

-Its name (“Bear Beach”) comes from the so-called “rocha da ursa” (“bear rock”), one of two colossal sea stacks which locals say has a shape resembling a bear holding its cub, when seen from the north side.
+Its name (“Bear Beach”) comes from the so-called “rocha da ursa” (“bear rock”), one of two colossal sea stacks which some say has a shape resembling a bear holding its cub, when seen from the north side.
 Legend has it that many thousands of years ago, during the ice age, a female bear lived here with her cubs.
 When the thaw began, the gods ordered all the animals to leave the site, but the bear disobeyed.
 As punishment, the gods turned her into stone and her children into small rocks around her.

 Praia da Ursa is not easy to reach, but the beautiful scenery is the reward.